 Dr. Alicia Fernandez is Professor of Medicine at University of California, San Francisco (UCSF) and a board-certified internist at Zuckerberg San Francisco General Hospital where she practices primary care medicine and attends on the medical wards.
 Her research is in health and health care disparities, with a focus on diabetes, Latino health, immigrant health, and language barriers.

-Dr. Fernandez received her bachelor degree at Yale, her medical degree from the Albert Einstein College of Medicine and completed her residency, chief residency and fellowship at UCSF.
+Dr. Fernandez received her bachelor degree at Yale in New Haven, Connecticut, her medical degree from the Albert Einstein College of Medicine in New York and completed her residency, chief residency and fellowship at UCSF.

-Dr. Fernandez serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:
+Dr. Fernandez serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- Patient-Centered Outcomes Research Institute, Board of Governors, receiving honoraria and reimbursement for travel expenses.
+- The Patient-Centered Outcomes Research Institute, Board of Governors, receiving honoraria and reimbursement for travel expenses

 Grant funding for salary support, paid to the University of California, San Francisco, from the following nonprofit healthcare-related organizations: